The day my therapy went up in smoke.

 It does not hold back, it asks nothing, demands nothing, and gives and takes everything.

-It needs nothing: it has no need of need.
+It has no need of need.

 The sun does not discriminate between life and death.